-Even though it’s entirely normal to tip workers for most service activities, I realized that many people don’t know should they tip car detailers for their work.
+Even though it’s entirely normal to tip workers for most service activities, I realized that many people aren’t sure if they should tip car detailers.
 Today, I’ll give you my opinion on this topic and show you whether you should or shouldn’t provide bakshish to a car detailer.

 There’s no definitive rule on how much to tip car detailers, but a standard 10-15% rule is a great base.
 So, if the detailing service costs $70, tipping a detailer $7 or $10 is fantastic.